 - Patient A/R details

-4. Identify if patient is an eligible medical beneficiary
+4. Identify if the patient is an eligible medical beneficiary

 5. Check if medical payment rules apply